KonaeAkira/prime-sieve/README.md

 ```
 prime-sieve [limit]
 ```
-The default sieving limit is 1e9.
-Leave **\[limit]** blank to use the default limit or replace it with the desired limit.
+The default sieving limit is `1e9`.
+Leave `[limit]` blank to use the default limit or replace it with the desired limit.
+For example, to sieve for all prime numbers below 5000, use `./prime-sieve 5000` (for Linux).

 ## License
 This program is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.